MJ-NT/Glass-Darkly/README.md

 Because I altered the way messages are flashed by adding categories from Bootstrap (e.g. `danger` or `success`) to the routes, I also altered the global function `get_flashed_messages` to `get_flashed_messages(with_categories=true)`.
 This returns a list of tuples, where the first element is the category (i.e.success or danger), and the second element is the message itself.
 This is implemented within a jinja conditional loop.

 In `<body>`, layout.html implements a navbar, using conditional logic and jinja syntax to determine what is visible depending on whether a user is logged in.
 Alert messages (if present) are then handled in a `<header>` tag within a conditional loop.
 The page content of .html pages extending this template is held within `<main>` tags.
-Finally, the `<footer>` element contains a single line “Created by Matt Taylor”.
+Finally, the `<footer>` element contains the single credit line “Created by Matt Taylor”.

 ### login.html

 This page contains a form in which users submit their username and password to gain access to the game.
+As with 'Account', images provide more visual and thematic interest and the Bootstrap grid system is used.

 ### myself.html